Links

 • /setup_your_bot

-• This command will start the process of move out your telegram BOT to your server
+• This command will start the process of moving out your telegram BOT to your server

 Finally, you are ready to install on the Swingby node!!